bl-engineer/homework13/README.md

 Showing GET routes that returns all tags,a single tag, POST, PUT and delete routes for tags on POSTMAN.

+# Note:
+I added 3 walktrough video instead of one because i wanted to follow the recommendations of Screencastify better maximun time of the lenght of video to 3 minutes.

 ---
 © Done by: Bocar Ly
 Assigment: Week 13 Homework